microsoft/PartsUnlimited/docs/HOL-Feature_Flag_for_Web_Applications/README.md

 HOL - Feature Flag for Web Applications
 ====================================================================================
 Feature flags provide the ability to turn features of your application on and off at a moments notice, no code deployments required.
-One great reson for feature toggles is to assist with Continuous Delivery.
-We can push non-complete items to production and keep them disabled until they're ready!
-We can also have our development environment with all the flags enabled for testing or we could even enable features for specific users.
+With feature flags you can test your features in production, getting early feedback from a subset of production users, and incrementally enable it to different sets of users.
+Once the feature is enabled for everyone and becomes part of the product, the flag code can be removed.
+In this lab you will add the foundation for feature flags to the PartsUnlimited project, and implement a simple feature flag for phone number validation.
+The users will be able to self-subscribe to this feature.
+For your own projects you can decide how the flags are enabled and to which customers.

 ### Pre-requisites: ###
 - Visual Studio 2015 Update 3 or higher